 Make these clay feathers for your Christmas tree!
-These fun ornaments are easy to make and only require a few supplies.
-Plus, you can customize these handmade clay ornaments in the sizes and colors that will match your Christmas decor theme!
+These fun ornaments are easy to make and require only a few basic supplies.
+Plus, you can customize these handmade clay ornaments to match the sizes and colors of your Christmas decor theme.

 How To Make Clay Feathers

 Feather ornaments are amazing, right?
-I know I have been lusting after them, but they can be expensive!
+I know I have been loving them, but they can be expensive!

-Due to that, I wanted to try my hand at making a less-expensive version of some white bisque feather ornaments that I saw in a catalog.
-In the catalog, they were $49 dollars for a set of 3, but I knew I could make them for a lot less!
+So I wanted to try my hand at making a less-expensive version of some white bisque feather ornaments that I saw in a catalog.
+In the catalog, they were $49 for a set of 3, but I knew I could make them for a lot less!

 Actually, I made them for free! – Yes, I said FREE!

 I had everything on hand that I needed to make my version, and I bet you do too!
-Are you ready to make your own set of clay feather ornament?!
-Then let’s get started!
+Are you ready to create your own set of clay feather ornaments?!
+Then let's get started!

 Supplies Needed To Make Clay Feathers